Staff Application - please complete and email with supporting documentsSchool/Department:

 KNOWLEDGE REQUIRED BY THE POSITION:

-SUPERVISORY CONTROLS: The Director of Career and Leadership Development assigns work in terms of general instructions.
-The supervisor spot-checks completed work for compliance with procedures, accuracy, and the nature and propriety of the final results.
+SUPERVISORY CONTROLS: The Campus Facilities Manager assigns work in terms of very general instructions.
+The Manager spot-checks completed work for compliance with procedures, accuracy, and the nature and propriety of the final results.

 COMPLEXITY/SCOPE OF WORK:

-- The work consists of varied career development duties.
-The unique nature of each student’s needs contributes to the complexity of the position.
+- The work consists of related facilities maintenance duties.
+The variety of systems to be maintained and work assigned contributes to the complexity of the position.

-- Contacts are typically with co-workers, other university personnel, faculty, staff, students, alumni, business leaders, potential employers, and members of the general public.
+- Contacts are typically with co-workers, other university employees, contractors, vendors, and members of the general public.

-- Contacts are typically to give or exchange information, to provide services, and to resolve issues.
+- Contacts are typically to provide services, to give or exchange information, or to resolve problems.

 PHYSICAL DEMANDS/ WORK ENVIRONMENT: